-In Mech-Tech Institute of Orlando, Florida, academic advising and personal advising are provided by the Occupational Director and the Enrollment Manager.
-In addition, the Vice President for Student Services at the main campus provides constant monitoring and provides additional support.
+In Mech-Tech Institute of Orlando, Florida, academic advising and personal advising are provided by the Campus Director.
+In addition, the Career Services and Student Life Officer provides constant monitoring and additional support.

 4.7 ACADEMIC COMMITTEES

 The Institution has the following Committees for the academic area: